 Volunteer jobs in a variety of areas are frequently available; volunteers should plan on scheduling at least four hours a week to work.
-Volunteer applications are available from the museum receptionist on the third floor.
-(Please note that an electronic version is coming soon.)
+Volunteer applications are available at the above link as well as from the museum receptionist on the third floor.
 Both students and non-students are welcome.

 Gift Shop Sales

 Volunteer sales associates assist patrons in completing their purchases.
 They receive a 20% discount; shifts are flexible and available weekdays and weekends.

 Greet visitors to the museum, oversee ticketing, provide information, and collect data on visitor demographics.
 A friendly, outgoing personality is necessary; customer service training will be provided.

 Volunteers assist with set-up and tear-down of tables and chairs, serve as greeters, and assist the event coordinator with other tasks during the course of a special event.

 Volunteers are needed as receptionists to greet visitors, answer phones, and do light office work, including mailings and data entry.
 Volunteers may work also work on marketing and development projects.